iskorotkov/UtilityAI/Readme.md

 ## Deprecation

-- [ ] Remove TicTacToe example (because it's unfinished)
+- [ ] TicTacToe example
+    - finish or
+    - delete

 ## Features

 - [ ] add description to actions/predicates
 - [ ] add multiple passes to Utility Ai component (each pass is a single brain asset)
-- [ ] add action that can execute another brain
+- [x] add action that can execute another brain
+    - *needs testing*
 - [ ] add action stack to debug actions that execute brain
 - [ ] add action log to see which action where executed in the past